isomorphic-software/smartclient-docs/classes/PickList.md

 ## Attr: PickList.pickListMaxWidth

 ### Description
 Maximum width for this item's pickList.
-By default if the values displayed in this pickList are wider than the specified [PickList.pickListWidth](#attr-picklistpicklistwidth) the pickList will render wide enough to accommodate them.
+By default if the values displayed in this pickList are wider than the specified [PickList.pickListWidth](#attr-picklistpicklistwidth) the pickList will render wide enough to accomodate them.
 This property allows the developer to limit how wide the pickList will render.

 ### Groups

 - pickList

+**Flags**: IRW

+---
+## Attr: PickList.hideEmptyPickList

+### Description
+If this pickList contains no options, should it be hidden?
+If unset, default behavior is to allow the empty pickList to show if it is databound.

 **Flags**: IRW